spjhon/MindMaps-MarkDown-Notes-Theory/notasHTML.md

 - Browsers automatically add a single blank line before and after each <p> element.

 - con <link> tambien se puede llamar fonts.

+## Canvas

+- In canvas the origin is still the upper-left corner of the window.

+- The vertical numbers increase in value moving down the screen.
+The standard way to write coordinates is to put the horizontal value first, followed by the vertical value.